alicemunsal/dohex/DoHex.md

 #### Event Bus

-For electronic components we are using I2C Bus communication, for electronic devices modbus and canbus
+For electronic components we are using I2C Bus communication, for electronic devices Modbus and CAN bus

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)